sebastian-azeti/grafana/docs/sources/reference/annotations.md

 > Note: Annotations apply to all graphs in a given dashboard, not on a per-panel basis.

+### Column Mappings

+You can format the annotation appearance in the graph by mapping data source columns to the fields title, tag and text.
+Enter the appropriate field name from your query in the corresponding column to do so.

 ## Graphite annotations

 Graphite supports two ways to query annotations.